-We have investigated the stellar mass-size relation for a sample of isolated galaxies.
-This sample was selected from the AMIGA sample according to its completeness and the isolation criteria defined in Verley et al. (2007b), which ensure that the tidal strength created by all neighbors is less than 1% of the internal binding forces.
-The stellar masses were derived by fitting the SED to the g, r, i and Ks-band photometry with kcorrect.
-We used two different size estimations, the half-light radius obtained with SExtractor and the effective radius calculated by fitting a Sérsic profile to the i-band image of each galaxy with GALFIT.
-We found a good agreement between both size estimations when the Sérsic index given by GALFIT was between 2.5<n<4.5 for early-types and between 0.5<n<2.5 for late-type galaxies.
+Verley et al. (2007), which ensure that the tidal strength created by all neighbours is less than 1 per cent of the internal binding forces.
+The stellar masses were derived by fitting the SED to the g, r, i and Ks-band photometry with KCORRECT.
+We used two different size estimations, the half-light radius obtained with SEXTRACTOR and the effective radius calculated by fitting a Sérsic profile to the i-band image of each galaxy with GALFIT.
+We found good agreement between both size estimations when the Sérsic index given by GALFIT was within 2.5 < n < 4.5 for early-types and within 0.5 < n < 2.5 for late-type galaxies.

-The sample was divided in early (-5<T<0) and late-type galaxies (1<T<10) and both stellar mass-size relations were fitted using the same functions as in Shen et al. (2003), allowing a change only in the zero-point.
-We found no difference in the stellar mass-size relation for early-type galaxies with respect to the Shen et al. (2003) one when using the Sérsic effective radius as size estimator, but a slight difference when using the half-light radius from SExtractor ($\Delta zp = \log R{50,AMIGA} - \log R{e,Shen} = -0.04\pm0.02$).
-For late-type galaxies, we found a difference in the zeropoint of $\Delta zp = \log R{50,AMIGA} - \log R{e,Shen} = -0.01\pm0.02$.
-For late-type isolated galaxies would be, on average, ~1.2 times larger or would have ~44% less stellar mass than spiral galaxies in denser environments.
+The sample was divided in early (-5 < T < 0) and late-type galaxies (1 < T < 10) and both stellar mass-size relations were fitted using the same functions as in Shen et al. (2003), allowing a change only in the zero-point.
+We found no difference in the stellar mass-size relation for early-type galaxies with respect to the Shen et al. (2003) one when using the Sérsic effective radius as size estimator, but a slight difference when using the half-light radius from SEXTRACTOR ($\Delta zp = \log R{50,AMIGA} - \log R{e,Shen} = -0.04 \pm 0.02$).
+For late-type galaxies, we found a difference in the zero-point of $\Delta zp = \log R{50,AMIGA} - \log R{e,Shen} = 0.07 \pm 0.01$ independently of the size estimator used.
+This difference in the zero-point implies that the late-type isolated galaxies would be, on average, ~ 1.2 times larger or would have \sim 44 per cent less stellar mass than spiral galaxies in denser environments.

-To check the environmental dependence of the stellar masssize relation for each Hubble spiral subtype, we compared our data with the sample of Nair & Abraham (2010), which has no selection of environment and visually classified morphologies (necessary due to the differences between visual and Sérsic classifications).
-The stellar mass and effective radius of the Nair & Abraham (2010) galaxies were taken from the NYU-VAGC catalog, after verifying that the NYU-VAGC data were consistent with those calculated by us for the AMIGA galaxies in common.
-Both samples were divided into six morphological ranges: E/S0 (-5<T<0), Spirals (1<T<8), Sb (T=3), Sbc (T=4), Sc (T=5), and Scd-Sdm (6<T<8).
-To investigate a different environmental effect for galaxies of high and low mass, we also divided the stellar mass range into five stellar mass bins between log(M{})=[9,11.5].
+To check the environmental dependence of the stellar mass-size relation for each Hubble spiral subtype, we compared our data with the sample of Nair & Abraham (2010), which has no selection of environment and visually classified morphologies (necessary due to the differences between visual and Sérsic classifications).
+The stellar mass and effective radius of the Nair & Abraham (2010) galaxies were taken from the NYU-VAGC catalogue, after verifying that the NYU-VAGC data were consistent with those calculated by us for the AMIGA galaxies in common.
+Both samples were divided into six morphological ranges: E/S0 (-5 < T < 0), Spirals (1 < T < 8), Sb (T = 3), Sbc (T = 4), Sc (T = 5), and Scd-Sdm (6 < T < 8).
+To investigate a different environmental effect for galaxies of high and low mass, we also divided the stellar mass range into five stellar mass bins between $\log (M) = [9,11.5]$.
 The main results of this comparison includes: